DaveMielke/NBP/b2g/ui/doc/b2g-ui-guide.rst

 can be easily **selected**.
 This is how to do it:

 1) If necessary, use the Forward and Backward keys to pan to a place where the first character to be selected can be seen.
-In a multi-line field with long lines, the Up and Down keys (on the DPAD) can also be used in order to quickly switch lines.

 2) Hold the Backward key while pressing the cursor routing key on the character that is to start the selection.

 3) If necessary, use the Forward and Backward keys to pan to a place where the last character to be selected can be seen.
-In a multi-line field with long lines, the Up and Down keys (on the DPAD) can also be used in order to quickly switch lines.

 4) Hold the Forward key while pressing the cursor routing key on the character that is to end the selection.